Daily Market Regime

 Which indicators drive the regime score?

-Six indicators, each scored 0–3: VIX (market volatility stress), yield curve (10Y minus 2Y Treasury spread — a historically reliable recession predictor), recession risk (Sahm Rule plus recession probability model, taking the worse of the two), real interest rate (fed funds rate minus CPI YoY — measures how tight monetary policy actually is), inflation trend (CPI level and 90-day directional slope), and labor market (unemployment rate and jobless claims trend).
-The six scores are summed for the total out of 18.
+Six indicators, each scored 0–3: VIX (market volatility stress), yield curve (10Y minus 2Y Treasury spread — a historically reliable recession predictor), recession risk (Sahm Rule — triggers when unemployment rises sharply relative to its recent low), real interest rate (fed funds rate minus CPI YoY — measures how tight monetary policy actually is), inflation trend (CPI level and 90-day directional slope), and labor market (unemployment rate and jobless claims trend).
+Inputs are weighted by signal timeliness and reliability (VIX and recession 1.5×; yield curve and real rate 1×; inflation and labor 0.75×), then normalized to a total out of 18.

 Does Low Risk mean stocks cannot fall?